-- -pid the process pid - -name the stream name (stderr or stdout) - -data the data - •stream\backend the backend that will be used for the streaming process.
+- -pid the process pid

+- -name the stream name (stderr or stdout)

+- -data the data

+- •stream_backend the backend that will be used for the streaming process.
 Can be thread or gevent.
+When set to gevent you need to have gevent and gevent_zmq installed. (default: thread)

+- •priority integer that defines a priority for the watcher.
+When the Arbiter do some operations on all watchers, it will sort them with this field, from the bigger number to the smallest. (default: 0)

+'''

+•singleton - If True, this watcher has a single process. (default:False)

+'''

-When set to gevent you need to have gevent and gevent\zmq installed. (default: thread) - •priority integer that defines a priority for the watcher.
-When the Arbiter do some operations on all watchers, it will sort them with this field, from the bigger number to the smallest. (default: 0) - •singleton If True, this watcher has a single process. (default:False) - •use\sockets If True, the processes will inherit the file descriptors, thus can reuse the sockets opened by circusd. (default: False) - •copy\env If True, the environment in which circus is running run will be reproduced for the workers. (default: False) - •copy\path If True, circusd sys.path is sent to the process through PYTHONPATH.
-You must activate copy\env for copy\path to work. (default: False) - •max\age: If set after around max\age seconds, the process is replaced with a new one. (default: 0, Disabled) - •max\age\variance: The maximum number of seconds that can be added to max\age.
+- •use_sockets If True, the processes will inherit the file descriptors, thus can reuse the sockets opened by circusd. (default: False) - •copy_env If True, the environment in which circus is running run will be reproduced for the workers. (default: False) - •copy_path If True, circusd sys.path is sent to the process through PYTHONPATH.
+You must activate copy_env for copy_path to work. (default: False) - •max_age: If set after around max_age seconds, the process is replaced with a new one. (default: 0, Disabled) - •max_age_variance: The maximum number of seconds that can be added to max_age.
 This extra value is to avoid restarting all processes at the same time.
-A process will live between max\age and max\age + max\age\variance seconds. - •options extra options for the worker.
-All options found in the configuration file for instance, are passed in this mapping this can be used by plugins for watcher-specific options.
+A process will live between max_age and max_age + max_age_variance seconds. - •hooks: callback functions for hooking into the watcher startup and shutdown process. hooks is a dict where each key is the hook name and each value is a 2-tuple with the name of the callable or the callabled itself and a boolean flag indicating if an exception occurring in the hook should not be ignored.
+Possible values for the hook name: before_start, after_start, before_stop, after_stop. - •options extra options for the worker.
+All options found in the configuration file for instance, are passed in this mapping this can be used by plugins for watcher-specific options. - •respawn If set to False, the processes handled by a watcher will not be respawned automatically. (default: True)